jmtalarn/elm-personal-site/content/posts/2016-07-16-building-a-jsf-composite-component.md

 There are some parameters like the size of the component or the background image for the map.

-For most of the components used I worked with the <a href="http://www.primefaces.org/showcase/index.xhtml">PrimeFaces components</a> and to take advantage of the use of the data attributes from html5 with the xhtml specification I added the use of the <a href="http://docs.oracle.com/javaee/7/javaserver-faces-2-2/vdldocs-facelets/p/tld-summary.html">passthrough library</a>
+For most of the components used I worked with the [PrimeFaces components](http://www.primefaces.org/showcase/index.xhtml) and to take advantage of the use of the data attributes from html5 with the xhtml specification I added the use of the [passthrough library](http://docs.oracle.com/javaee/7/javaserver-faces-2-2/vdldocs-facelets/p/tld-summary.html).

 <h2 id="xhtml">xhtml</h2>
 This is the component xhtml code placed under the resources folder in WebContent **webcontent/resources/mapoftreasure/**